List of international subsidiaries of IBM: Germany

 Applications included payroll, inventory, personnel, finance, scheduling, manufacturing supervision, and many others.
 Customers came from all over government and industry, including IG Farben, Zeiss Ikon, Siemens, Daimler-Benz, Junkers, Krupp, Deutsche Bank, public works departments, statistical offices, the Reichsbahn railroad, and many others.

 Watson authorized a lawsuit by Heidinger against competitor punch-card company Powers, on the basis that Powers was not 'German' enough, something that was problematic in the days of the Nazis.
 In 1934, Powers lost the case.

-Heidinger was enthusiastic about Hitler's plans.
+Heidinger was enthusiastic about Adolf Hitler's plans.
 At the opening of a new IBM facility, he spoke of Hitler as a physician who would 'correct' the 'sick circumstances' of the 'German cultural body', by using Dehomag's statistical surveys of the population.
 Watson congratulated him on his speech.